 You might consider that more than one basis applies, in which case you should identify and document all of them from the start.

 You must not adopt a one-size-fits-all approach.
-No one basis should be seen as always better, safer or more important than the others, and there is no hierarchy in the order of the list in the GDPR.
+No one basis should be seen as always better, safer or more important than the others, and there is no hierarchy in the order of the list in the UK GDPR.

 Several of the lawful bases relate to a particular specified purpose – a legal obligation, performing a contract with the individual, protecting someone’s vital interests, or performing your public tasks.
 If you are processing for these purposes then the appropriate lawful basis may well be obvious, so it is helpful to consider these first.

 In other cases you are likely to have a choice between using legitimate interests or consent.
 You need to give some thought to the wider context, including:

 Who does the processing benefit?

 Would individuals expect this processing to take place?